There are loads of free project management software tools in the market.

 - Email support

-- Grid, calendar, form, kanban, and gallery views
+- Grid, calendar, form, task board, and gallery views

 - Free to collaborate with unlimited users with feature restrictions.

 - Pro plan costs $24/member/month.